rjlee/actual-landg-pension/README.md

 ## Features

 - Headless Puppeteer flow with optional debug/headful mode for troubleshooting.
-- Web UI for login, mapping, and manual sync triggers with session-based authentication.
+- Web UI for login, mapping, and manual sync triggers; designed to sit behind the shared `actual-auto-auth` forward proxy.
 - Cron-driven daemon with configurable schedule and persistent state.
 - Docker image with baked-in health check and bind-mount friendly storage.